danielrosehill/NFC-Reader-Writer-App/ai-prompts/about.md

  The particular use case is that I use NFC tags in order to record inventory labels.
 Each inventory label is a digital link IE URL.

- This is a real URL from the inventory system.
+ This is an example URL from the inventory system.
 As you can see, they are quite long:

  https://inventory.example.com/item/8ebf2dfe-507f-44a5-acfc-b94d895f1975